 Public-private-people partnerships - a concept to combine biodiversity and economic developments in coastal forests

-As of: August 2020
+As of: October 2021

 State of implementation/results

-- The project interventions and successes are also shared widely through the various WWF-Kenya audiences via the monthly and biannual newsletter and are well linked to other projects and regional programs.
+- The project interventions and successes are shared widely through the various WWF-Kenya audiences via the monthly and biannual newsletter and are well linked to other projects and regional programs.